 Easter was a pagan fertility ritual long before it became a Christian holiday.
 And rabbits represent fertility, just like the egg does.

-Rabbits can be cute and cuddly in the pet store or when they come in the shape of chocolate Easter bunnies in your basket, but if you have a garden, they can be real pests.
+Rabbits can be cute and cuddly in the pet store or when they come in the form of chocolate Easter bunnies in your basket.
+But if you have a garden, they can be real pests.

-They are very adept at eating your tender and very expensive vegetation and flowers.
+They are very adept at eating your tender vegetation and flowers.

-While the determined gardener often experiences success by building a veritable fortress of rabbit-proof fences around their garden, with accents of chicken wire and high voltage, others are still searching for a more peaceful and aesthetically pleasing solution to rid their veggie patch of these pesky vegetarian thieves.
+While the determined gardener may experiences success by building a veritable fortress of rabbit-proof fences around their garden, with accents of chicken wire and possibly even high voltage, others are still searching for a more peaceful and aesthetically pleasing solution to rid their veggie patch of these pesky vegetarian thieves.

 Rabbits have been known to eat rose bushes, thorns and all.
 They can eat an expensive flowering plant all the way down to a barely recognizable stub.

 Fortunately, there are a couple of ways that you can address the problem.

 Perhaps the most barbaric, you can be like Elmer Fudd and get out the shotgun, or resort to harmful traps or chemicals.